 When to Complete Exit Counseling

-Students who drop below half-time enrollment or withdraw from the University of Florida and have not completed the on-line Exit Counseling will be mailed an exit counseling requirement letter and/or packet.
+Students who drop below half-time enrollment or withdraw from the University of Florida and have not completed the Exit Counseling session online will be mailed the exit counseling information.

 - Loan Repayment Plan